SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 The module class is in fact a list of classes (highest level class first) and is stored in the module-property `interface_class`.
 The ECS chooses the first class from the list which is known to it.
-The last one in the list must be one of the base classes listed above.
+The last one in the list must be one of the base classes listed below.

 :Remark: